Slightly supercritical percolation on nonamenable graphs I: The distribution of finite clusters: Glossary of notation

 \subsection{Acknowledgments}

 We thank Jonathan Hermon and Asaf Nachmias for many helpful discussions, and thank Remco van der Hofstad for helpful comments on an earlier version of this manuscript.
-We also thank Antoine Godin for sharing his simplified proof of \cref{prop:NegativeTermQuant} with us.
+We also thank Antoine Godin for sharing his simplified proof of \cref{prop:NegativeTermQuant} with us and thank the anonymous referees for their careful reading of the manuscript.

 \setstretch{1} { }